-Seaford is a blue-collar town, with 35.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Seaford, you'll notice that it is more blue-collar than most other communities in America.
+35.21% of Seaford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Seaford is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Seaford who work in office and administrative support (11.41%), food service (8.98%), and management occupations (7.57%).

 In terms of college education, the citizens of Seaford rank slightly lower than the national average.
 14.65% of adults 25 and older in Seaford have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.